Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Discussion

 From an observational point of view, we demonstrated that the spectral indices evolve over time and fluctuate even for similar parameters.
 Therefore, the derived spectral indices from observation (e.g., velocity maps in astrophysics), which represent individual snapshots in time, need to be interpreted with care when trying to infer the ``nature'' of turbulence (e.g., Kolmogorov or Burgers) in the object of interest.

-Finally, the observed non-local energy transfer has implications on the dynamical development of small scale structures from intermittent or singular energy injection events.
-Within the context of natural astrophysical and terrestrial plasmas, the non-local energy transfer from kinetic to magnetic energies suggests that small magnetic field structures develop before small scale kinetic structures.
+Finally, the observed nonlocal energy transfer has implications on the dynamical development of small scale structures from intermittent or singular energy injection events.
+Within the context of natural astrophysical and terrestrial plasmas, the nonlocal energy transfer from kinetic to magnetic energies suggests that small magnetic field structures develop before small scale kinetic structures.